What are the advantages and disadvantages of selling my house privately?

 - fixtures: items that are fixed to the land or buildings, so that they are part of the land e.g. stove, shed, built-in furniture.

 - chattels: items that are not fixed to the land or building structure e.g. fridges and are only included if specifically mentioned in the sale and purchase agreement.
 If chattels are included in the sale, they should be listed in detail in the sale contract.
 Some standard sales and purchase agreements included common chattels such as stove, fixed floor coverings, blinds and curtains.

 If you decide to exclude specific fixtures or include specific chattels, you just need to ensure that potential buyers are told this, and that it is noted in the sale and purchase agreement.

 You can value or get an estimate of your property by obtaining:

-- a valuer’s report: this is a report from a registered valuer.
-It’s a reliable way of getting an indication of what your property is realistically worth.
-The report should include information on
+- a property valuer’s report: this is a report from a registered valuer.
+It’s a good way of getting an indication of the market value of your property.
+The report should include information on:

-- This isn’t a structural report.
-If you want a structural report, you need to hire a builder or an engineer.
-More information about structural building inspections is on our Pre-purchase checks page
+It might also include information about schools and services in the neighbourhood, aerial photographs of the property etc. This isn’t a structural report, for which you need to hire a builder or an engineer.
+Information about structural building inspections is on our Pre-purchase checks page.

 How do I decide what my sale price should be?